MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 1. Select an app from the dashboard.
 2. In the left side navigation, select **Settings**.
-3. In the upper-right corner, select the menu (three dots).
+3. Select the 'More' menu, the three dots in the upper-right corner.
 4. Select **Transfer app to organization**.
 5. Select the organization you wish to transfer the app into.